 Please ensure you are fully familiar with the details of the UKRI call, as set out here, before applying.

-Our aim is to ensure that, in most circumstances, applicants receive feedback on their applications within ten working days of submission however due to unprecedented volumes it may take up to 20 days.
+Our aim is to ensure that, applicants receive feedback on their applications within ten working days of submission however due to unprecedented volumes it may take up to 20 days.